Kishore G. Kulkarni

-Dr. Kulkarni is also an active researcher, and his books, chapters, and articles have received much acclaim over the course of his career.
+Dr. Kulkarni is an active researcher, and his books, chapters, and articles have received much acclaim over the course of his career.
 He has authored and/or edited ten books, many of which have become popular textbook choices in US and Indian universities.
 Most recently, the sixth edition of his macroeconomics textbook was published by Kendall/Hunt Publishing Company in 2019, and he co-edited a book on India, published in May 2020.
 Over the years, Dr. Kulkarni has authored (or co-authored) 160 refereed journal articles, all of which can be seen on www.researchgate.net.

-He also serves as the Chief Editor of the International Review of Business and Economics (IRBE).
+He serves as the Chief Editor of the International Review of Business and Economics (IRBE).
 For his numerous research activities, Dr. Kulkarni was recognized with an “Outstanding Faculty Researcher/Scholar” Award by the Golden Key International Honor Society in 1997.
 In 2004, the Faculty Senate of the Metropolitan State University of Denver awarded him “Distinguished Service Award”, followed by an “Extraordinary Service Award”, awarded by the University President in 2010.
-In 2012, the Dean of the College of Business recognized Dr. Kulkarni as the first “Distinguished Professor” of the College.
-Then, in May 2017, he received the Non-Resident Indian Welfare Society’s “Pravasi Ratan” award.
+In 2012, the Dean of the College of Business recognized Dr. Kulkarni as the first “Distinguished Professor” of the college.
+Then, in May 2017, he received the Non-Resident Indian Welfare Society's “Pravasi Ratan” award.
 In March 2019, the Federation of Business Disciplines (FBD) recognized him as an “Outstanding Educator”, and the GISR Foundation in New Delhi awarded him as an “Outstanding Overseas Academician”.
 In 2021, he also received an award from the Indian Institute of Finance as a “Research Professor in Economics.

 To carry out his research activities, Dr. Kulkarni has held visiting fellowships and grants from several institutions, including the Institute of Humane Studies in Arlington VA, the National Institute of Bank Management in Pune, the Reserve Bank of India in Mumbai, and the Indira Gandhi Institute of Development Research in Mumbai.